• Skip to primary navigation

 3rd Option: Donate to your favorite animal shelter.

 Visit your local animal shelter or call them to find out what they are looking for at their particular location.
-Sometimes the website also has a donation location.
+Sometimes, the website also has a donation location.
 Here's the Pennsylvania SPCA donation list or boarding place.

-4th Option: Sell at a community day yard sale.
+4th Option: Sell at a community yard sale.

 Check your local papers at the end of the summer to see what community events are happening.
-Sometimes, your neighborhood may have a community yard sale where everyone sells their things on one day to get more visitors.
+Sometimes, your neighborhood may have a community yard sale where everyone sells their things in one day to get more visitors.

 5th Option: Consign the item to a nearby resale store.